Searchinmena/searchinmena/README.md

 bundle exec guard start
 ```

 It works only for ruby tests (yet).
-There is no way for running protractor tests like that yet, but you can use `npm run test` for karma tests.

 #### Services